Easy Halloween Dirt Cup Recipes for Digging Your Own Grave

 This one is for those who seek a plant-based treat but also want the fun of something creepy-crawly lurking in their cemetery glass.
 The pudding is made with dates, almond milk, chia seeds, and cacao powder, and it makes a pretty impressive pudding considering no cooking is involved.
 The “dirt” is made from a gluten-free almond meal-cacao mixture sweetened with agave nectar.
 But what’s really amazing is the freaky worms, made with dates, almond meal, and cacao powder!

 The dirt cup meets the vegan ice cream sandwich!
 You’re going to make a stove-top almond milk pudding and chill it down, then blend in whipped vegan cream cheese and coconut cream.
 Layer it up with crushed Oreo cookies, and freeze until firm.
 Or fridge it, if you’re in the mood for a vegan scoop-and-serve dessert.

-If you’re Paleo, you’re probably used to scaring up a lot of ingredients to come up with recipes to mimic modern food — and a Paleo dirt cup is no different.
+If you follow the paleo diet, you’re probably used to scaring up a lot of ingredients to come up with recipes to mimic modern food — and a paleo dirt cup is no different.
 This recipe is intense but impressive.
-Homemade Paleo gummy worms?
+Homemade paleo gummy worms?
 Yes!
-It takes effort, but it’s totally worth it for a hauntingly delicious, Paleo-friendly Halloween dessert.
+It takes effort, but it’s totally worth it for a hauntingly delicious, paleo-friendly Halloween dessert.